San Francisco Opera: Gaetano Merola (1923–1953)

 On October 15, 1932, the company inaugurated the new opera house with a performance of Tosca on with Claudia Muzio in the titular role.
 Characteristic of Merola's years as general director was the fact (as noted by Chatfield-Taylor) that "the great singers of the world came regularly to San Francisco, often performing several roles in deference to the short season and long travel time across the country."

 Edwin MacArthur led the San Francisco Opera Orchestra in several 78-rpm recordings for RCA Victor in the late 1930s, including performances by soprano Kirsten Flagstad.
 Some of these were later reissued by RCA on LP and CD.

 Short versions of all the works in the season were broadcast on about 30 California, Oregon, Washington, Idaho and British Columbia radio stations, starting about 1941.

 Merola's tenure lasted 30 years.
-Characteristics of Merola's SFO included creating opportunities for young American singers regardless of the fact that the opera lacked a formal training program at that time, and also regular tours by the SFO to Los Angeles between 1937 and 1965, which expanded the season into November.
-However, until well after Merola's death on August 30, 1953, while conducting an open-air concert at Stern Grove, the main San Francisco season rarely extended beyond late October.
+Characteristics of Merola's SFO include creating opportunities for young American singers regardless of the fact that the opera lacked a formal training program at that time, and also regular tours by SFO to Los Angeles between 1937 and 1965, which expanded the season into November.
+However, not until well after Merola's death on August 30, 1953, while conducting an open-air concert at Stern Grove, did the main San Francisco season regularly extended beyond late October.

 Kurt Herbert Adler (1953–1981)

 Kurt Herbert Adler (1905–1988) came to the United States in 1938 after early experience and training in many aspects of music and theatre in Austria, Germany, and Italy.
 For five years, he worked to build the chorus of the Chicago Opera Company.
-Merola heard of him and, over the telephone, invited him to San Francisco opera in 1943 as chorus director.
+Merola heard of him and, over the telephone, invited him to San Francisco in 1943 as chorus director.